ryanRfox/go-algorand/tools/teal/examples/payment_channel.md

 #### EVIDENCE CONTRACT

 The Evidence Contract is LogicSig escrow account representing the most recent payment channel state.
 Each evidence contract contains a static nonce (48-bits) and an incrementing index (uint16).
-These values gaurente unique addresses per state and are used with signature verification during evidence evaluation.
+These values guarantee unique addresses per state and are used with signature verification during evidence evaluation.
 Each evidence contract is comprised of three (3) clauses: Dispute, Cooperate and Timeout.

 ##### DISPUTE